Gender Pay Equity in the Tertiary Education Sector.

 Invite a speaker to your Suffrage day or International Working Women's Day events to talk about pay equity.

-Go talk to your library staff, administrators and clerical workers on your campus.
-Tell them about our work and ask if they want to get involved.
+Go talk to general and allied workers on your campus.
+Tell them about TEU's work and ask if they want to be part of a union that stands for pay equity.

 Sign up for becoming an active part of the gender pay equity claims campaign in your university or contact the National Women's Officer to get involved with advocating for equity in Te Pūkenga.